openhab/openhab-addons/addons/binding/org.openhab.binding.astro/README.md

 ## Thing Configuration

-The things requires the geolocation (latitude, longitude) for which the calculation is done.
+The things require the geolocation (latitude, longitude) for which the calculation is done.
 Optionally, a refresh interval (in seconds) can be defined to also calculate positional data like azimuth and elevation.

 ## Channels